Here's everything we know about the September 18 right-wing rally in DC – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Melanie Zanona, Jessica Schneider and Whitney Wild contributed to this report.
+CNN’s Melanie Zanona, Jessica Schneider, Whitney Wild, Geneva Sands, Zachary Cohen, Pete Muntean and Veronica Stracqualursi contributed to this report.

 Comments